NunoSempere/nunosempere.github.io/rat/eamentalhealth/analysis/writeup.md

 - 9.3.
 Correlation of the Work Productivity and Impairment Scale with mental health
 - 9.4.
 Correlation of the Work Productivity and Impairment Scale with mental health, mediated by an index of access.
 - 9.5 The impact of just providing information.
+- 9.6 For completeness's sake: All the possible correlations impact ~ productivity
 10. How does access to mental health ressources vary with a variety of factors?
 - 10.1.
 By countries or continent.
 - 10.2.
 By race/ethnicity.